-After a two-week trial, I’d asked a colleague outside my immediate team to act as an impartial surveyor: she polled my teammates, asking them if they thought the new changes had a detrimental impact on their work or my own performance.
+After a one-week trial, I’d asked a colleague outside my immediate team to act as an impartial surveyor: she polled my teammates, asking them if they thought the new changes had a detrimental impact on their work or my own performance.

 Overwhelmingly, the answer was no (phew!) - although there were some excellent suggestions about how I could get better at communicating where I would be and when.

 I never wanted to leave my job.
 What I wanted to get away from was a culture that felt incompatible with my family life.
 The fact that my company was willing to make the changes I needed is testament to its founders and a credit to the open culture of communication they have fostered there.